GrapheneCt/libvita2d_sys/README.md

 ## ISSUES

-SceShell overlay, including IME and common dialog, is not displayed properly due to sharedfb overwriting
+SceShell overlay, including IME and common dialog, is sometimes not displayed properly due to sharedfb overwriting